 What is the Campaign Bootcamp Community Fund?

 Our vision is a world in which people impacted by justice have the tools to challenge those in power.
 The Campaign Bootcamp Community Fund aims to build on that strength and solidarity within our community of campaigners by providing grants that will further empower activists across the UK and support them to overcome barriers, amplify their voices and challenge injustice.
-The Campaign Bootcamp Community Fund is delivered in partnership with Campaign Innovation Ltd.
+The Campaign Bootcamp Community Fund is delivered in partnership with Attainable.

 Opened: 12pm GMT Monday 7th December 2020